johnrudolph/dig-dig-dig/rules.md

 The board will start with 3 layers of Landscape cards: Topsoil, Subsoil, and Bedrock.
 Each Landscape could reveal an Artifact, or grant you new Actions.

 ### Artifacts
 When you discover an Artifact by digging, you will draw the next artifact from the Artifact deck.
 Artifacts represent rewards that will determine the winner at the end of the game.
+Many Artifacts also have a special one time effect that happens if you Trash it (permanently remove it from the game).

+You can only have 3 Artifacts in your hand at a time.
+If you ever have more than that, you must drop Artifacts on your space until you are back down to 3.

 ### Actions
 These are the cards that players will use to take their turns.
 Actions include everything from moving, turning, and digging, to exciting unique actions that will turn you into an elite excavator.